YuhuYang/QuanSyn/README.md

 ## Description

-`QuanSyn` is a Python package for Quantitative Linguistics.
+`QuantLing` is a Python package for Quantitative Linguistics.
 It provides functionality to quantify linguistic structures and explore language patterns.

 This package is consisted of three main parts:
 - `depval.py`: some indicators about dependency structures and valency structures.